onflow/cadence-lang.org/docs/tutorial/05-non-fungible-tokens-2.md

 ---
 archived: false
 draft: false
-title: 5.2 Non-Fungible Token Tutorial Part 2
+title: Intermediate NFTs
-description: An introduction to NFTs in Cadence
+description: Learn how to manage collections of NFTs in Cadence
 date: 2024-09-18
 meta:
   keywords: